 4. Exceeding your credit limit

 leungchopan / Shutterstock.com

 You’re probably well aware that once you reach your card’s credit limit, denials at the point of sale are to be expected.

-Do expect a hit to your credit score, because your credit utilization ratio accounts for 30 percent of your FICO score.
+When you do go over your limit, expect a hit to your credit score.
+That’s because your credit utilization ratio accounts for 30 percent of your FICO score.

 5. Applying for too many cards

 Applying for lots of cards?
-Don’t.
-Too many applications for credit signal desperation and trouble in paradise to lenders.
+Stop.
+Too many applications for credit signal desperation to lenders.
 Excessive “hard” inquiries, noted in your credit files when you apply for credit, can lower your FICO score, particularly if you’re new to the credit world.

 7. Abruptly shutting down accounts